CSCS Revision and CSCS Mock Test Questions – Working at Height

 Whoever is going to use the ladder must make sure that the ladder is safe.
 It is no good assuming that it is all right or taking someone else’s word for it.

 When a ladder is being used against a platform or roof, it should extend above the platform by about 5 rungs to be safe and it should also be tied off at the top.
 The area it rest against should be solid and not made of fragile material.
-Just tying it at the bottom to stop it slipping is not good enough!
-If you only tie a ladder off at the bottom it can still tip over from the top and cause serious injury.
-It is not good enough to have someone just stand with a foot on the bottom rung.

 You should only use a ladder when you will be doing light work for a short period of time.
 Ladders are not a suitable platform to work from for extended periods.
 A scaffold should be erected if this is required.